juelg/sanft/README.md

 ### Which were the major implementation issues?
 To our surprise, most of the implementation went rather smoothly.
 However, inevitably, there were some minor inconveniences, albeit none which proved to be significant hurdles or impediments.
-This is probably due to our intensitve particice of using test cases whereever possible.
+This is probably due to our intensive practice of using test cases where ever possible.
-Every package excpet the main package comes with its own test cases.
+Every package except the main package comes with its own test cases.
-Thus, most of the bugs could already be addressed during development and when we tested the interoperablility of client and server it worked immeditatly with almost not problems.
+Thus, most of the bugs could already be addressed during development and when we tested the interoperability of client and server it worked immediately with almost not problems.

 Firstly, when writing a protocol specification, 48 bit sized fields might seem like a good (or at least innocuous) idea;
 however, when implementing a protocol, 48 bit sized fields quickly become an encumbrance, since there is no data type